francisw/soup-waiter/README.md

 ## Installation

+This is a standard Wordpress plugin, and is installed using the wp-admin plugin installer.

 1. Download the latest Source code(zip) from our [Github](https://github.com/francisw/soup-waiter/releases) repository
-2. In the Admin panel select Plugins->Add New
+2. In the wp-admin dashoard panel select Plugins->Add New
 3. Click Upload and select the zip file you downloaded for this plugin
-4. Click Activate - You may be instructed to install additional plugins
+4. Click Activate - You may be instructed to install any required additional plugins

 ## Frequently Asked Questions